IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 1 April 2024 | 9:10
+### Check In
+ * Post spring break.
+Back in the lab.
+	* Today, I need to finish up the stuff for the vertical slice since that's due tomorrow.

+### Goals
+ * Enemy attacks dealing dammage to the player
+ * Player attacks dealing damage to the enemy
+ * Enemy death (and state)
+ * Player death (and state)
+ * Level class and manager
+ * HUD for player health
+ * Simple level art if possible

 ## 30 March 2024 | 15:41
 ### Check In
  * Implemented the input buffer for input combos [omfg, %-(  (;U;) , brain is mush]